MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 ###Building MoFEM ###

-In v0.2 the core MoFEM libraries are built separately from the user’s modules.
+From v0.2 the core MoFEM libraries are built separately from the user’s modules.
 This adds further complications during the building process which will be explained below.
 The reason for this is it allows the MoFEM core to be used as a library for other projects.

-Building should be done through the sshd container into the ''$MOFEM_INSTALL_DIR'' mounted volume and the source code on the host system can be found in /mnt/home

 Please note that the location of the MoFEM source code needs to be specified by the user due to differing locations.
 The placeholder for this location in the